breatheco-de/content/src/content/how-to/every-method-javascript.md

-## Method every() Javascript
+---
+title: "How to use the Javascript Array method Every?"
+subtitle: "Learn how to effectively use the Every method in JavaScript arrays.
+Discover its features, syntax, and practical examples to optimize your coding skills and data manipulations."
+tags: ["javascript","arrays"]
+authors: ["diegorojas"]

+---

-Sometimes we need to check if all of the elements in an array meet a given condition, in this situation we can use the Javascript `every()` method to test if all of the elements satisfy this condition.
+Sometimes we need to check if all of the elements in an array meet a given condition, in this situation we can use the [Javascript](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript) `every()` method to test if all of the elements satisfy this condition.
 In the following example, we use this method to test if all of the numbers of an array are greater than 10.

 ```js
 const arrayNumbersOne = [13, 15, 17, 25, 34];